onap/oom/docs/sections/oom_project_description.rst

 The OOM documentation is broken into four different areas each targeted at a different user:

-- :ref:`quick-start-label` - deploy ONAP on an existing cloud
-- :ref:`user-guide-label` - a guide for operators of an ONAP instance
-- :ref:`developer-guide-label` - a guide for developers of OOM and ONAP
+- :ref:`oom_dev_guide` - a guide for developers of OOM
-- :ref:`cloud-setup-guide-label` - a guide for those setting up cloud environments that ONAP will use
+- :ref:`oom_infra_setup_guide` - a guide for those setting up the environments that OOM will use
+- :ref:`oom_deploy_guide` - a guide for those deploying OOM on an existing cloud
-- :ref:`hardcoded-certificates-label` - the list of all hardcoded certificates
+- :ref:`oom_user_guide` - a guide for operators of an OOM instance
-  set in ONAP installation
+- :ref:`oom_access_info_guide` - a guide for operators who require access to OOM applications

 The :ref:`release_notes` for OOM describe the incremental features per release.